-Once a state board of accountancy determines that a candidate has met the requirements for sitting for the CPA Exam, the candidate will face the most difficult part of becoming a certified public accountant—the exam itself.
+Once a state board of accountancy determines that a candidate has met the requirements to take the CPA Exam, the candidate will face the most difficult part of becoming a certified public accountant—the exam itself.

-The CPA Exam is infamous for its low pass rates, and this only serves to re-emphasize our advice that you attend a college or university that has a rigorous accounting program.
+The CPA Exam is recognized for its low pass rates (only half will pass).
+This emphasizes our advice that you attend a college or university with a rigorous accounting program.

-As a general rule, you should sit for the CPA Exam as soon as you meet your state's academic requirements.
-The exam is based on academics, so it's best to take the test while your accounting courses are reasonably fresh in your mind.
-Recollection of coursework material will be more valuable to you than on-the-job experiences.
+As a general rule, you should sit for the CPA Exam as soon as you meet your state’s academic requirements.
+It is advantageous to take the exam while your accounting courses are reasonably fresh in your mind.

 We recommend that you sign up for a CPA Exam review course before attempting the CPA Exam.

-After passing the CPA Exam, but before a CPA license is issued, applicants for a CPA license will need to fulfill an ethics requirement, such as completion of an ethics course and/or an ethics exam.
-Learn your state's requirements regarding ethics at State Boards of Accountancy.
+After passing the CPA Exam, but before a CPA license is issued, an ethics exam may be required.
+Learn your state’s requirements regarding ethics at your State Board of Accountancy.

 The experience requirements for obtaining a CPA license are determined by each state's board of accountancy.

-Generally, if someone had successfully passed the CPA Exam the odds were great that the person could easily find a job that provided the required professional accounting experience.
-However, there are times when economic conditions make it difficult to find an accounting position that provides the required experience.
+Generally, if someone passes the CPA Exam the odds are great that the person will find a job that provides the required professional accounting experience.
+(Of course, there will be times when economic conditions make it difficult to find a specific accounting position that someone is seeking.)

-You must apply for your CPA license through your state's board of accountancy (or its designated licensing agency) and may be required to renew your CPA license annually or biannually.
+You must apply for your CPA license through your state’s board of accountancy (or its designated licensing agency).

-In order to maintain a CPA license, most state boards of accountancy require CPAs to take a specified number of continuing professional education (CPE) hours within a specified period of time.
-Boards will state what types of CPEs will meet this requirement.
+To maintain one's CPA license, most state boards of accountancy require CPAs to take a specified number of continuing professional education (CPE) hours within a specified period of time.
+Boards will specify the types of CPEs that will meet this requirement.

-For more details, check with your State's Board of Accountancy.
+For more details, check with your State Board of Accountancy.